Jugal211/weqacalc/PRIVACY_POLICY.md

 ## 4. Third-Party Services

-WeqaCalc does not integrate with any third-party analytics, advertising, or other services that would collect information from you.
+WeFin Calculator does not integrate with any third-party analytics, advertising, or other services that would collect information from you.
 Our commitment is to provide a purely local and private calculator experience.

 ## 5. Data Security